As a result, when resources can be served from the browser’s cache, the CDN bandwidth stays the same.

 If you want to know how much certain resources contribute to a page’s size, use Pingdom’s speed test tool.
 It has an entire section on this topic:

 Also, if you’re already using NitroPack, you can test the unoptimized version of any page by adding ?nonitro to its URL.
 That way, you can compare the file size with and without our service.

 To keep an eye on your CDN usage, check your NitroPack Dashboard regularly.

-Also, the Service Usage Log has information about your daily CDN usage and pageview count.
+The Service Usage Log also has detailed information about your daily CDN usage and pageview count.